|Guide||♦||9 Triplogs||Mine 0||0 Topics|

-Charleston Peak has two trails which access it.
+Charleston Peak has two trails that access it.
 The shorter South Loop Trail, and the scenic, but also much longer North Loop.
-The Trail Canyon trail is a great alternative to trim some miles off the North Loop's lower portion, and allows you to hike the scenic upper trail to access Charleston Peak.
+The Trail Canyon trail is a great alternative to trim some miles off the North Loop's lower portion and allows you to hike the scenic upper trail to access Charleston Peak.

 Trail Canyon trail leaves from the parking lot's north side and climbs gradually up the canyon on a very well-built trail.
 The trail gets steeper as you hike up, and begins to take on switchbacks shortly before you enter a regrowing burn area.
 Views open up in the upper sections, and soon you can see your destination.
 The switchbacks grow longer, and after a short distance, you are at the junction with the North Loop Trail.

 Once at the North Loop Trail, turn left, and continue upslope.
 After 1/2 a mile you come to Cave Springs, and a trough with water in it, though the water is piped from a source higher up.
 This water may be reliable for most of the summer, or only in the early summer when snowmelt feeds it.
 This is the only source of water on the hike unless you melt snow in later spring.

 From Cave Springs the North Loop gets progressively more interesting and substantially more scenic.
 Initially, you hike through the upper portions of the old burn, which has a lot of nice bristlecone and aspen.
 This gives way to a spectacular forest of old bristlecone pines, steep slopes, and impressive views of Kyle Canyon, Charleston Peak, and the cliffs along the hike.
 As you ascend, the hike only seems to get better.
 This is probably one of the nicest and most impressive sections of trail I have been on, and I highly recommend it.